alishahzad89/CucumberWithSpringbootWeb/Readme.md

 Runs the tests with below mvn cli commands

-mvn clean test -Dcucumber.filter.tags=@WebAutomation -Dweb.browser=chrome -P web
+mvn clean test -Dcucumber.filter.tags=@Regression -Dweb.browser=chrome -P web

     1- -P can have these two possible values web/api 2- -Dweb.browser can have these posible values chrome/edge/firefox